Primary/Bristol: Redfield Educate Together Primary Academy

-The development of Redfield Educate Together Primary Academy is part of Bristol City Council’s involvement in the Primary Capital Programme (PCP), a programme of school development that will renew at least half of all primary schools in England by 2022/23.
+The development of Redfield Educate Together Primary Academy is part of Bristol City Council’s Primary/Bristol series of artist commissions for primary schools commissioned as part of the Primary Capital Education Programme.
 As part of the development British artists Simon & Tom Bloor were commissioned by project curators Arnolfini and Bristol City Council to develop an art work for the school working closely with pupils, teaching staff and Head Teacher Ros Farrell.

 Simon and Tom Bloor